St Patrick's Sports Academy: Historic sexual abuse

 In October 2020, the Guardian reported that 21 sexual abuse survivors were bringing a civil case against Celtic in 2021; in October 2021, 25 men claiming to be victims of historical sexual abuse at Celtic Boys Club launched group proceedings against Celtic Football Club.
 In March 2022, a judge gave the go-ahead for 22 former Celtic Boys Club players and abuse survivors to launch a US-style "class action" group claim against Celtic FC after agreeing the two clubs were "intimately connected".
+A hearing was expected to start in December 2022, but was postponed to allow lawyers more time to study new documents.
+Ahead of a scheduled June 2023 hearing, Celtic lawyers reportedly tried to get the action discontinued arguing that too much time has passed to allow a fair trial.
+Ahead of a court hearing scheduled for October, in September 2023 Celtic FC began negotiations to settle legal claims of historical abuse brought by more than 20 former players.
+In April 2025, Thompsons Solicitors said about 70% of cases relating to former Celtic Boys Club players had been settled by Celtic plc, resulting in a seven-figure payout.
+Further settlements were expected.

 Following publication of a Scottish Football Association's report in February 2021, Celtic issued a fresh apology over historic sexual abuse at their feeder team.